Courses may include

-This course includes the study of general anatomy and physiology, oral embryology and histology, head and neck anatomy including landmarks of the face and oral cavity and an introduction to oral pathology.
+This course includes an overview of general anatomy and physiology.
+The learner will be introduced to oral embryology and histology, head and neck anatomy including landmarks of the face and oral cavity, and oral pathology.

 DENT 1603 - Foundations of Clinical Practice

 This course will introduce the learner to the foundations of clinical practice.
 Areas of study include the fundamentals of professional practice, medical emergencies, vital signs, microbiology, infection control, sterilization, pharmacology and drug administration including topical and local anesthetic.
-The course will also cover identification and basic function of dental instruments.
+The course will also provide an introduction to the categorization of dental instruments for general restorative procedures.